mithgil/IVsing/README.md

 # IVpy: A Python interface to IVsing of c++ processing

-A further step from [IVsing](https://github.com/mithgil/IVsing) project:
+After performing I-V curves mapping using Bias-Spectroscopy module in Nanonis (scanning probe microscopy controller, SPECS GmbH), users would get a great number of data files in format of txt.

-A c++ projet that converts a myriad of dat/txt files in Bias-Sepctroscopy experiments into a structured h5.
+This is a natural progression from former c++ project IVsing that converts a myriad of dat/txt files in Bias-Sepctroscopy experiments data into a structured h5.

+By providing a Python interface to process Bias-Spectroscopy map data files, user can platform-independent and easily convert irregular, messy data into a structured one.

 --